merenlab/anvio.org/help/main/programs/anvi-export-gene-calls/index.md

 ## Advanced uses

-This program can take a lot of time and memory when working with very large <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> files (such as those that are more than 10 Gb in file size or more than 10 million contigs).
+This program can take substantial time and memory when working with very large <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span> files (such as those that are more than 10 GB in file size or contain more than 10 million contigs).

-In that case you can export your gene calls the following way within minutes and a small memory space.
+In such cases you can export your gene calls in the following manner within minutes and with minimal memory usage.

 First open your <span class="artifact-n">[contigs-db](/help/main/artifacts/contigs-db)</span>: